Your Account Your Account

 Income-Qualified Assistance Program (IQAP)

-A reduced electric, water and/or wastewater rate that provides 23% off certain elements of these services.
+IQAP is a reduced electric, water and/or wastewater rate that provides 23% off certain elements of these services.
 The program also facilitates efficiency and conservation opportunities to further lower bills.

 Medical Assistance Program (MAP)

 Qualifying households that require medically necessary electrical equipment or air conditioning may receive a discounted electric rate.